Wind Turbine vs Windmill: Do You Know the Difference?

 Windmills and wind turbines share an obvious common factor - that they use blades to harness wind power.
 But there are several key differences between them.

 The main difference between a wind turbine and a windmill is their purpose.
-Wind turbines are used to generate electricity, while windmills are used for pumps or grinding grain.

 Wind turbines are usually much larger and higher than windmills, with thinner blades, and often operate together in larger installations.
 Windmills are typically smaller, but have thicker blades, and generally require less power to operate.